Water Deer - Tusk Movement

 "The Chinese water deer became more and more panic-stricken and started hurling himself at the tall wire fence in an effort to break through.
 He made one prodigious leap, hit the fence and hooked himself neatly on to the mesh by his two tusks and hung there kicking and struggling.
 We made a concerted rush but at the last minute he managed to unhook himself with a magnificent display of muscular contraction and, landing on the grass, turned with tremendous speed and broke through out ranks."

 The reason behind the security of the tusk is a very thick pericementum, the collagen-rich fibrous connective tissue otherwise known as the periodontal membrane or periodontal ligament surrounding the tooth.
 This ligament holds the tooth extremely securely and is itself firmly attached to the walls and outside edge of the socket.
 The only measurements for the periodontal ligaments surrounding the root inside the sockets that I have come across in the literature to date were given for a mature buck by Todd Wheeler, a palaeontologist at the Powell Museum in Los Angeles, in his chapter on the killing bites of sabre-toothed cats that was published in 2011 as part of The Other Saber-tooths: Scimitar-tooth Cats of the Western Hemisphere.
 Wheeler reported the ligament to be just over 3 mm (0.1 in.) thick and nearly 17 mm (0.7 in.) wide, covering virtually the entire root.
+This aligns with my observations of tusks I have extracted from road-killed animals.

 "... the movement of the tooth moves the surrounding gum, which firmly clasps it; but neither the gums nor lips have any power to move the teeth."

 Some seven decades later, Aitchison described how the gum terminates along its lower border, next to the gum pad, in a thickened band that formed a loop, also freely movable, around the distal surface of the tusk.
-In other words, this tough band forms a “lasso” around the neck of the tusk and in his paper, Aitchison proposed:
+In other words, this tough band forms a "lasso" around the neck of the tusk and, in his paper, Aitchison proposed:

 "When the animal snarls, the snarling muscles raise the upper lip and pull the moveable gum forwards and upwards.
 The thickened band and loop of the gum, in turn, hinge the tusk forwards into its most 'erect' position before the animal 'strikes'."

-The handful of examples of bucks fighting of which I'm familiar support Aitchison's description and writing in their Mammals of the British Isles: Handbook, 4th Edition chapter, Arnold Cooke and Lynne Farrell describe the same scenario:
+The handful of examples of bucks fighting of which I'm familiar support Aitchison's description and writing in their Mammals of the British Isles: Handbook, 4th Edition chapter, Arnold Cooke and Lynne Farrell described the same scenario:

 "This snarling action pulls forward a section of movable gum which brings the tusk into its most forward position."